 The decidability of empirical testing is not absolute.
 Popper had recognized that the statements reporting the observed test outcome, which he called “basic statements”, require prior agreement by the cognizant scientists, and that those basic statements are subject to future reconsideration.

 All universally quantified statements are hypothetical, but theory statements are relatively more hypothetical than test-design statements, because the interested scientists agree that in the event of a falsifying test outcome, revision of the theory will likely be more productive than revision of test design.

 For the scientist who does not accept a falsifying test outcome of a theory, a different semantical change is produced than if he had accepted the test outcome as a falsification.
 Such a dissenting scientist has either rejected the report of the observed test outcome or reconsidered the test design.
 If he rejects the outcome of the individual test execution, he has merely questioned whether or not the test was executed in compliance with its agreed test design.
-Repetition of the test with greater fidelity to the design may answer such a challenge to the test’s validity one way or the other.
+Repetition of the test with emphatic fidelity to the design may answer such a challenge to the test’s validity one way or the other.

 But if in response to a falsifying test outcome the dissenting scientist has reconsidered the test design itself, then he has thereby changed the semantics involved in the test in a fundamental way.
 Reconsideration of the test design amounts to rejecting the test design as if it were falsified, and letting the theory define the subject of the test and the problem under investigation – a rôle reversal in the pragmatics of test-design language and theory language.
 Then the theory’s semantics characterizes the problem for the dissenter, and the test design is effectively falsified, because it is deemed inadequate thus making the test design and the test execution irrelevant.

 If a scientist rejects a test design in response to a falsifying test outcome, he has reversed the pragmatics of the test, having made the theory’s semantics define the subject of the test and the problem under investigation.